DanielFLopez1620/CPP_TopicsAndExamples/own_lessons_in_cpp/M01_about_objects_lifetime/M01_about_objects_lifetimes.md

 ## Notes on Lvalues and Rvalues

 On one hand, **LValues** refers to something that has a name or address (so you can take a pointer (&) of it).
-On the other hand, **RValues** refers to something temporary, something that doesn't persist beyond the defintion.
+On the other hand, **RValues** refers to something temporary, something that doesn't persist beyond the definition.

 ~~~C++
 int x = 16;